English/Humanities

 Spring, 3 credit hours GER 7

-A study of English literature of the Romantic through Post-Victorian period.
-Students will study the important writers, their representative works, the historical, social, and political background for each period and the cultural changes and developments.
-Three hours lecture per week.
+This survey course begins with a study of English literature from the Romantic through the Post-Victorian period.
+Students study the important writers and their representative works.
+The historical, social, and political background for each period and the cultural changes and developments of the eras is also examined.

 ENGL 207 LITERATURE OF THE EARLY AMERICAN REPUBLIC: COLONIZATION AND REVOLUTION, 1640 - 1830